aws/aws-graviton-getting-started/python.md

 Python 2.7 is EOL since January the 1st 2020, it is definitely recommended to upgrade to a Python 3.x version before moving to Graviton2.

-Python 3.6 will reach [EOL in December, 2021](https://www.python.org/dev/peps/pep-0494/#lifespan), so when starting to port an application to Graviton2, it is recommended to target at least Python 3.7.
+Python 3.6 reached [EOL in December, 2021](https://www.python.org/dev/peps/pep-0494/#lifespan), so when starting to port an application to Graviton2, it is recommended to target at least Python 3.7.

 ### 1.3 Python on AL2 and RHEL 8